LFText Formatter

 How it works

-Regular Facebook posts and comments do not provide a universal native bold button.
-Bold text generators work by replacing Latin letters and numbers with mathematical Unicode characters that visually resemble bold type.
+Regular Facebook posts, comments, and bios do not provide one universal rich-text toolbar.
+A Facebook bold text generator works by replacing supported Latin letters and numbers with mathematical Unicode characters that visually resemble bold type.
+The copied result is text, not CSS, HTML, an image, or an installed font.

 Where bold text works on Facebook